benbrastmckie/.config/README.md

 ```

 Save and quit the file by entering `:wq` in NeoVim in normal-mode.

+Open Skim, navigating to the preferences, and select "Check for file changes" as well as "Reload automatically".
+In PDF-Tex support, open "Preset" and choose "Custom".
+In the "Command" filed, type `nvr`, and in the "Argument" field, type `--remote-silent +"%line" "%file"` and close Skim.
 After reopening NeoVim, enter the following in normal-mode:

 ```